Bossi345/test/Folder/test2.md

 	+ `rm`, for removing (deleting) files
 	+ `rmdir`, for removing (deleting) directories
 * The most commonly used is `ls` which will list all the files in the current directory or directory.
 Go ahead and type `ls` into the terminal window and hit `enter`.
 You’ll see all the files in the current folder.
 * Another useful command is `mv`, where you can move a file from one file to another.
-For example, you could use this command to rename `Hello.c` (notice the uppercase `H`) to `hello.c` by typing `mv Hello.c hello.c`.
+For example, you could use this command to rename `Hello.c` https://cs50.harvard.edu/x/2023/notes/1/(notice the uppercase `H`) to `hello.c` by typing `mv Hello.c hello.c`.
 * You can also create folders.
 You can type `mkdir pset1` to create a directory called `pset1`.
 * You can then use `cd pset1` to change your current directory to `pset1`.